Pregnancy morning sickness

 Nausea and vomiting in pregnancy

 An upset stomach is one of the most common complaints during pregnancy.
-Nausea and vomiting affects around half of all pregnant women and experience and nausea without vomiting.
+Nausea and vomiting affects around half of all pregnant women.

 Nausea is a result of hormonal changes and most often occurs early in pregnancy until your body adjusts to the increased production of hormones.